The Recruitment Code of Practice outlines the University’s approach to the recruitment and selection of staff.

-Shortlisted candidates residing outside of the UK can either be interviewed remotely (e.g. telephone, video, skype) or as part of a face to face selection process.
+Shortlisted candidates residing outside of the UK can either be interviewed remotely (e.g. MS Teams, video, Zoom) or as part of a face to face selection process.
 However, no appointment should be made without a face to face interview.

-If negotiations are prolonged, the Chair can request the PA to the Director of Human Resources to send a letter to other candidates under consideration explaining that negotiations are still taking place.
+If negotiations are prolonged, the Chair can request the Recruitment Team in Human Resources to send a letter to other candidates under consideration explaining that negotiations are still taking place.

 Subject to the standard pre-commencement clearances, once a start date is agreed with the successful candidate, the Dean has responsibility for arranging the specific induction programme for professorial staff.

-It is essential that confidentiality is maintained throughout the entire process and it falls to the Search Committee and Selection Panel to decide on the degree of confidentiality that will be observed in respect of applications for the vacancy.
+It is essential that confidentiality is maintained throughout the entire process.
+It falls to the Search Committee and Selection Panel to decide on the degree of confidentiality that will be observed in respect of applications for the vacancy.

 As a general rule, the names of all applicants for vacant posts should remain confidential to the Search Committee and Selection Panel members unless agreed otherwise.
 On no account must any references be circulated outside the Selection Panel.